jackmerrill/maatt.fr/content/ways-to-support.md

 ## Send good vibes
 The best you can do is show your appreciation
-- [reach out to me](@/contact.md) for anything, even if it's simply to say thanks for something I've done
+- [reach out to me](@/contact.md) for anything, even if it's simply to say thanks for something I've done or send me a song recommendation
 - share things that I've made or been a part of with others
+- contribute in FOSS projects of mine

 ## Support those who need it first
 ![Monterey Bay Aquarium banner](/img/baybanner.png)